-Over the course of three days, tiny North Salem draws in thousands of visitors for its celebration of everything historic that makes the town so charming and interesting.
+Over the course of three days, tiny North Salem draws thousands of visitors for its celebration of everything historic that makes the town so charming and interesting.
 You can't walk through the heart of North Salem without feeling the history jumping from its buildings.
 Old Fashion Days provides the perfect opportunity for your whole family to experience this fantastic town.

-I can't possibly capture everything that's going on during Old Fashion Days in one blog post, so I'll hit the high points, and trust that you'll experience it all for yourself.
+I can't possibly capture everything that's going on during Old Fashion Days in one blog post, so I'll hit the high points and trust that you'll experience it all for yourself.